Finding a healthy laundry detergent that doesn't mess with your washing machine and actually cleans clothes isn't the easiest task.

 I do not recommend DIY laundry soaps because it is not the same as detergent.
 To make detergent, you would need a specialized lab.
 Soap just doesn’t clean well at all, will gum up your washing machine over time, and will void your washing machine’s warranty.

 The only time DIY laundry soap is a good idea is if you’re washing your laundry by hand, scrubbing over a wash board.
+That being said, I will always recommend DIY laundry soap or soap nuts over toxic options on store shelves and all over internet shops.

 My Personal Experience Trying Young Living's Thieves Laundry Detergent